-I wrote an article about capital efficiency for The Business Journals years ago and the topic seems as relevant as ever.
+I wrote an article about capital efficiency for The Business Journals years ago and the topic seems as relevant as ever as companies seek to increase their marginal efficiency of capital.
 I wanted to take a deeper dive here on the Norwest blog.

 Though times feel tough for startups right now, in some ways, this more frugal mindset fits my advice around capital efficiency.
 Why?
 Because I consistently advise young companies to raise money cautiously.
 Raising too much, too fast can make it difficult to find capital further down the line.
 I’ve always said that startups should first create capital efficiency.